Connect with others who understand.

 • A CT or MRI scan of the chest

-Your doctor may also have you undergo a sleep study — known as polysomnography — if they believe a sleep-related issue is responsible for your PH.
+Your healthcare provider may also have you undergo a sleep study — known as polysomnography — if they believe a sleep-related issue is responsible for your PH.

 Diagnosing Systemic Hypertension